top of page

 Software Resources

 Collection of visualization and simulation authoring tools will include a variety of CAD (AutoCAD, Rhino etc.), modeling & animation (Blender, Mudbox, 3D Studio Max, Maya, MotionBuilder, Houdini), Building Information Modeling (Revit) and matchmoving, game development platforms (Unreal Engine), and virtual and augmented reality authoring tools.
-The lab will also have high-end graphics workstations to support these software tools to develop high-quality, photorealistic renderings and virtual reality simulations.
+The lab also has six high-end graphics workstations to support these software tools to develop high-quality, photorealistic renderings and virtual reality simulations.

 Hardware Resources